guettli/git-tips/README.md

 - While the PR is open, merge the base branch into the feature branch.
 - When the PR gets merged, squash it into one commit on `main`.
 This is usually done via the web UI.

-With that workflow, I rarely need `rebase` for syncing with the base branch.
+With that workflow, I rarely need `rebase`.
-I still might use it locally to clean up unpublished commits.

 ## List all files